Skip to main content

 The technique progresses in three stages:

-- Anzan: you calculate entirely in your head, holding a mental picture of the beads.
-This is where Soroban students out-pace calculators on multi-number addition.
+• Anzan: you calculate entirely in your head, holding a mental picture of the beads and applying the same movements without a physical frame.

 What is Flash Anzan?